EqualExperts/Midas/distribution-template/ReadMe.txt

 Further, Midas is agnostic of the MongoDB configurations like Standalone, Replica Sets, Sharded environments.

 Features Summary:
+* Expansion operations - add, copy, merge, split, transform.
+* Contraction operations - remove
 * Schema migration for multiple applications simultaneously
 * Support multi node configuration for application
-* Expansion operations - add, copy, merge, split, transform.
+* Without shutting down Midas, you can -
+  * Add or remove applications on-the-fly
+  * Add or remove nodes on-the-fly
-* Contraction operations - remove
+  * Add or remove deltas/changeset on-the-fly
-* Addition and removal of application on the fly
-* Addition and removal of nodes on the fly
-* Addition and removal of deltas/changeset on the fly

-Pre-Requisites
+Documentation:
+* On how to write delta scripts, follow the conventions given in Midas-Overview-Guide.pdf
+* Midas Command Reference (Midas-Commands.md) is available in the documentation section of this distribution.
+* Further, documentation of scenarios in the form of user journeys are available within the journeys folder under documentation of this distribution.
+These are all executable specifications.

+Pre-Requisites:
 * It assumes that you have JDK1.6 or 1.7 installed and you have java in your path.

-Running Midas
+Running Midas:
 * After having exploded the Midas zip -
-  * For Unix machine, grant executable permissions to midas.sh script.
+  * For Unix machines, grant executable permissions to midas.sh script (chmod +x midas.sh)
-  * In order to start Midas, run midas.sh/midas.bat backing up a MongoDB (participating in a ReplicaSet), you need to provide path of deltas directory, mongoHost, mongoPort, midasHost and midasPort.
-  * For delta scripts follow the conventions given in Midas-Overview-Guide.pdf
+  * For Windows, run midas.bat to start Midas.
+  * By default, it runs on localhost and port 27020 and assumes mongod is also running on localhost and its default port 27017.
+It watches the deltas directory within this distribution.
+All these default settings can be overridden by you.
+Type midas --help at the prompt for the settings